-(1996-2000), the share of bank credit card balances held by only 10 institutions increased from 43 percent to 63 percent (Figure 5).
+Such behavior might reflect an increase in competition for new customers by credit card and other lenders.
+During this period, an increasing share of consumers' unsecured debt was held on the books of a few lenders.
+Between 1994 and 2004 the share of credit card balances held by the top 10 banking institutions increased from 48 percent to 90 percent (Figure 5), while the number of issuers fell more than 40 percent.
 These banks are the principal source of information about consumers' payment habits for bankcards, as well as the principal source of potential new customers.
-And during those five years, consumers were inundated with offers of credit card accounts that carried low introductory interest rates on balances transferred from other banks.
-This episode is a reminder that, in the U.S. at least, information sharing among lenders is endogenous.
-This equilibrium need not continue if there are significant changes in the economic or legal environment.
+During this period, consumers were inundated with offers of credit card accounts that carried low introductory interest rates on balances transferred from other banks.

+Such episodes are a clear reminder that, in the U.S. at least, information sharing remains voluntary activity.
+Creditors and other information providers are sensitive to the costs and benefits of participating.
+This voluntary equilibrium need not continue if there are significant changes in the economic or legal environment.